 Cats, especially those who spend large amounts of time outdoors, have bacteria in their saliva.
-Humans also have bacteria in their mouths, but cats can pass on particular forms of bacteria -- including one that causes "Cat-Scratch Disease," an infection that generally does not cause serious symptoms in healthy adults.
+Humans also have bacteria in their mouths, but cats can pass on particular forms of bacteria — including one that causes "cat scratch disease," an infection that generally does not cause serious symptoms in healthy adults.
 To be on the safe side, always wash thoroughly after being bitten or scratched by a cat (saliva transfers to the cat's paws when it cleans itself.)

-Jennifer Viegas, managing editor of The Daily Cat, reports that cat saliva may contain enzymes thought to work as natural antibiotics, which may explain why cats lick their wounds.
+Cat saliva may contain enzymes thought to work as natural antibiotics, which may explain why cats lick their wounds.
 These enzymes prevent infection and promote healing.
-Furthermore, they act as a barrier against odors which may attract predators, assist in cooling the body in warm weather, distribute oils throughout the coat to keep it supple and healthy, and stimulate blood flow.
+However, since cat saliva also has plenty of harmful bacterial, be sure to monitor any wounds for signs of infection that may need veterinary treatment.Furthermore, the enzymes act as a barrier against odors that may attract predators, assist in cooling the body in warm weather, distribute oils throughout the coat to keep it supple and healthy, and stimulate blood flow.

 Because cats lick their fur so often, traces of household cleaning products often show up in their saliva after accidental exposure to the fur.
 If your cat begins to drool excessively or foam at the mouth, this may be the explanation.
 In this case, take your cat to see the veterinarian to determine the root cause of the problem, and make sure to use animal-friendly cleaning products in your home.